-The Taste for Los Al is a major fund-raising activitity for most parent booster groups at Los Alamitos High School and for OUR Los Al, a grass-roots organization started by some Los Alamitos High School parents who wanted to help support activities and improve facilities at Los Alamitos High School.
+The Taste for Los Al is a major fund-raising activity for most parent booster groups at Los Alamitos High School and for OUR Los Al, a grass-roots organization started by some Los Alamitos High School parents who wanted to help support activities and improve facilities at Los Alamitos High School.

-In late 2000, at the request of athletic director Cary Brody, Larry Strawther invited a group of parents who he felt had been true do-ers in the local sports community.
+In late 2000, at the request of Los Alamitos High athletic director Cary Brody, Larry Strawther organized a group of local parents who had experience at multiple levels in the local sports community.
 The group candidly told Brody what they felt needed to be done and could be done, and the challenges they faced in terms of cooperation with the local high school and the school district.
 OUR Los Al was organized and developed a set of priorities, based on what would benefit the largest number of students, and thus get the most people involved.

-In that first year, the booster clubs sold over 800 tickets and were extremely happy wiyth the event.
+In that first year, the booster clubs sold over 800 tickets and were extremely happy with the event.
 In recent years the Taste has averaged ticket sales of over 3,000 and gross revenues over two hundred and twenty five thousand.